What does fasting glucose measure?

 3. Continuous glucose monitor

 A continuous glucose monitor (CGM) is a device you wear 24/7 for up to two weeks.
 It sticks to your skin and painlessly measures your blood glucose in the fluid just below your skin.
-You can see your levels on a smartphone app, so you can see not only your fasting glucose, but how your body responds to the food you eat.
-CGMs are prescription devices in the U.S., but Levels helps you get a prescription with an asynchronous physician consult, and delivers CGMs directly to your door.
+You can see your levels on a smartphone app, so you can see not only your fasting glucose, but how your body responds to the food you eat, as well as to other lifestyle factors like physical activity.
+CGMs are prescription devices in the U.S., but Levels helps you get a prescription with an asynchronous healthcare professional consult, and delivers CGMs directly to your door.

 What is the optimal range for fasting glucose?

-Since the late 90s, major medical groups have recommended the following clinical guidelines for diabetes diagnosis:
+Since the late 90s, major medical groups like the American Diabetes Association (ADA) have recommended the following clinical guidelines for a diagnosis of diabetes:

 - Clinically “normal” fasting glucose: Less than 100 mg/dL